vifon/zranger/README.md

 the working directories.
 If they happen to behave in a weird way, try increasing the sleep time in the main script a bit (there is a small race condition).

+I'm very aware of this `zranger`'s shortcoming but I have no good ideas how to handle it.
+Please feel free to suggest something.

 **What does the second line added to the zsh config mean?**